kubernetes-sigs/aws-efs-csi-driver/docs/iam-policy-create.md

 The following example details how to use IAM roles for service accounts to talk to Amazon EFS and Amazon S3 Files.
 The EFS CSI driver uses two service accounts with separate IAM roles:

-- `efs-csi-controller-sa` — used by the controller, requires `AmazonEFSCSIDriverPolicy` and `AmazonS3FilesCSIDriverPolicy`.
+- `efs-csi-controller-sa` — used by the controller, requires `AmazonEFSCSIDriverPolicy`, `AmazonS3FilesCSIDriverPolicy`, and `AmazonS3FilesClientFullAccess`.
 - `efs-csi-node-sa` — used by the node daemonset, requires:
+  - `AmazonS3FilesClientFullAccess` — grants permissions to mount and write to S3 file systems (`s3files:ClientMount`, `s3files:ClientWrite`, `s3files:ClientRootAccess`).
   - `AmazonS3ReadOnlyAccess` — enables direct S3 read access so the driver can stream objects directly from S3 buckets for higher throughput.
   - `AmazonElasticFileSystemsUtils` — enables publishing efs-utils logs to Amazon CloudWatch for visibility into mount operations and easier troubleshooting.